What exactly is a sitemap?

-However, this being said, we rarely have to create these sitemaps physically.
-This is due to most content management tools systems and crawling tools now creating XML sitemaps automatically.
-Examples of sitemap generators include Screaming Frog and the Yoast SEO plugin for WordPress.
+However, this being said, the question frequently pops up regarding how to create a sitemap manually?
+We rarely have to create these sitemaps physically.
+This is due to most content management tools systems and crawling tools now creating an XML map automatically.
+Examples of sitemap generators include Screaming Frog and the Yoast SEO sitemap plugin for WordPress.

 Alternative sitemap plugins

 - Google XML Sitemaps (able to edit individual pages and post settings)

 - Yoast SEO (splits down each section to ensure the site is easy to read)

 - Simple Sitemap ( the ability to view all site content in one place)

 - PS Auto Sitemap (easy to install for beginner’s and to customise for the advanced)

 Before submitting your website sitemap to Google to show the search engine bots where your sitemap is, you are able to go into Google Search Console to test for any errors that may have arisen.
 This is a very important step to promptly fix, before being crawled.